 Sharing care of your children as restrictions change: when you are divorced or separated

-Every family will be facing big challenges right now, as Scotland and the rest of the UK come out of lockdown.
+Every family will be facing big challenges right now, as restrictions on what we can and can't do continue to change.
 If you are separated or divorced from your child’s other parent, these challenges may feel even bigger.

 The Government has said that children under the age of 18 can see both of their parents but that movement between family homes should happen as little as possible.

-Following this advice as well as trying to manage things like work, homeschooling and money worries may all be placing you and your family under additional stress and strain.
+Following this advice as well as trying to manage things like work, school and money worries may all be placing you and your family under additional stress and strain.

 Concentrate on what’s happening now